andrewguest/language-and-framework-reference/README.md

 # Programming language and framework comparisions

 This repository is meant as an example of how to do the samething in different languages and frameworks.
+All examples should include a Dockerfile to maintain a consistent environment.

 #### The current examples are:
 * A script to fetch data about the Death Star from The Star Wars API (SWAPI) and display the result in the terminal